-Feast of Saint Agatha in February – Catania
+Feast of Saint Agatha in August – Catania

 Saint Agatha lived in the 3rd century.
-She was born in a patrician family in Catania and since she was young she dedicated her life to the christian religion.
+She was born in a patrician family in Catania and since she was young she dedicated her life to the Christian religion.
 When she was noticed by the Roman governor Quirino, who desired her, Agatha escaped to Palermo in her mansion in the Guilla quartier.
-But Quirino found her and forced her to go back in Catania.
+But Quirino found her and forced her to go back to Catania.
 Anyway, Agatha, even if she returned in Catania, continued to deny Quirino’s courting, who from love felt revenge, he started to prosecute Agatha that, after several tortures, died in prison.
-From her death, in February 5 251, she started being venerated by the majority of the population also by those of the pagan religion.
+From her death, on February 5 251, she started being venerated by the majority of the population also by those of the pagan religion.

 This ritual was diffused also outside of Sicily.

 The Feast of Saint Agatha takes place also in February>>>More Information >>>